Flickner Innovation Farm

 Ongoing projects at the Flickner Innovation Farm will help fine-tune existing irrigation, soil-health and other agricultural technologies while exploring ways that new innovations can improve soil health and conserve water on Kansas farmland.
 We hope to harvest the advantages of new technology and current research with our comprehensive team of experienced growers, agronomists, watershed specialists, university researchers and industry specialists.

 Together, we hope to extend the reach of standard agricultural practices while improving yields and preserving natural resources.

 The work of the Flickner Innovation Farm is just beginning, and will extend for the next three to five years.
 Experts will investigate the efficacy of different methods and technologies, including:

 - Irrigation technologies, including precision mobile drip and sub-surface drip irrigation

 - Precision agriculture using soil moisture and cosmic-ray neutron probes, irrigation scheduling and plant sensors

-- Various types of imagery, including satellite, fixed-wing aircraft and automated drone system
+- Various types of imagery, including satellite and fixed-wing aircraft

 - Scientists from Kansas State University will support specific research on soil health, fertilizer response and nutrient losses